Detailed Information on Lukla’s Flight

 Strength Training

 Strength training can help build core and leg muscles, enhance balance and stability, and lower the possibility of injuries.
-Although you do not have to lift like a bodybuilder, a few sessions of strength training can make your trek much more comfortable.
+Although you do not have to lift like a bodybuilder, a few strength training sessions can make your trek much more comfortable.

 We recommend adding at least two to three days of strength training every week.